DATGROUP/EmbeddingSilverDat/README.md

 # EmbeddingSilverDat

-In order to run the demos just clone the repository.
-All demos can be opened directly in the webbrowser.
+In order to run the demos just clone the repository or [download it as zip](https://github.com/DATGROUP/EmbeddingSilverDat/archive/master.zip).

 ## Embedding Applications